fpacenza/NetworkAndSecurity/Layer_2_attacks/ARP Spoofing/README.md

 * Use the **openssl enc** to decrypt data `cat output.txt | openssl enc -d -a <CYPHER> -k <PASSWORD_KEY> -base64`

 ######Note that, in this exercise, <CYPHER> value is `pbkdf2` <PASSWORD_KEY> value is `NS_ArpSpoofingPassword` and

-# MAC FLOODING
-A MAC flooding is a technique employed to compromise the security of network switches.
-The attack works by forcing legitimate MAC table contents out of the switch and forcing a unicast flooding behavior potentially sending sensitive information to portions of the network where it is not normally intended to go